What is hepatitis?

 As the disease progresses, hepatitis C can cause liver damage.
 In many cases, there are no symptoms until liver problems develop.
 If symptoms of liver problems do appear, they may include:

 - jaundice (yellowing of the skin and the whites of the eyes)

 - low-grade fever (fever up to 102°F)

 Hepatitis C is caused by infection with the hepatitis C virus.
 The virus is spread from person to person through contact with blood.
 People who use intravenous (IV) drugs can get hepatitis C when they share needles with someone who has the virus.
 Health care workers (such as nurses, lab technicians, and doctors) are often exposed to hepatitis C. They can become infected if they are accidentally stuck with a needle that was used on an infected patient.
-You are also at a higher risk if you got a blood transfusion or an organ transplant before 1992 (improvements in blood-screening technology were made in 1992).
+You are also at a higher risk if you got a blood transfusion or an organ transplant before 1992.
+(Improvements in blood-screening technology were made in 1992.)